A Lesson to Learn: Akebia Therapeutics Inc. (AKBA)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AKBA starting from Burke Steven Keith, who sale 7,656 shares at the price of $2.17 back on Mar 01.
-After this action, Burke Steven Keith now owns 217,263 shares of Akebia Therapeutics Inc., valued at $16,619 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AKBA starting from Butler John P., who sale 53,973 shares at the price of $2.17 back on Mar 01.
+After this action, Butler John P. now owns 1,403,247 shares of Akebia Therapeutics Inc., valued at $117,159 using the latest closing price.

-Butler John P., the CEO and President of Akebia Therapeutics Inc., sale 53,973 shares at $2.17 during a trade that took place back on Mar 01, which means that Butler John P. is holding 1,403,247 shares at $117,159 based on the most recent closing price.
+Burke Steven Keith, the SVP, Chief Medical Officer of Akebia Therapeutics Inc., sale 7,656 shares at $2.17 during a trade that took place back on Mar 01, which means that Burke Steven Keith is holding 217,263 shares at $16,619 based on the most recent closing price.

 Stock Fundamentals for AKBA